nwmn/qsu/README.txt

 Active files and associated hierarchy for QSU website.
-Currently hosted using GitHub & Cloudfare.
+Currently hosted using GitHub & Cloudflare.

 Credits & Attribution: